farzmehr/Live-ELK-Watcher/Offensive.md

 | 522 | Insufficiently Protected Credentials | Stolen password, granting a user shell |
 | 287 | Improper Authentication              | Stolen password, granting a user shell |

 The target runs the Apache 2.4.29 web server and WordPress 4.8.17, which both of them were outdated.
 There are 29 Common Vulnerabilities and Exposures (CVE) available for the Apache 2.4.29 web server.
-The list of all vulnerabilities are available in https://httpd.apache.org/security/vulnerabilities_24.html.
-CVE-2021-26691 and CVE-2019-0211 which result in heap overflow and arbitrary code execution are two examples of the sever vulnerabilities.
+The list of all vulnerabilities is available in https://httpd.apache.org/security/vulnerabilities_24.html.
+CVE-2021-26691 and CVE-2019-0211 which result in heap overflow and arbitrary code execution are two examples of the severe vulnerabilities.
 The WordPress 4.8.17 vulnerabilities are available in https://www.cvedetails.com/vulnerability-list/vendor_id-2337/product_id-4096/
-CVE-2018-19296 is one of the sever vulnerabilities makes this version vulnerable to an object injection attack.
+CVE-2018-19296 is one of the severe vulnerabilities makes this version vulnerable to an object injection attack.